DEFCON LevelsUpdated: June 8, 2023

 Want 30+ Military / Veteran Discounts to use today?
 Enter your email for updates and we'll send them straight to your inbox!

 What DEFCON Levels Are Not

-- The Homeland Security Advisory System, introduced by the Bush administration in 2002.
-This was a color-coded system that included the following levels:
+- The Homeland Security Advisory System (HSAS), introduced by President George W. Bush in 2002, was a color-coded system that included the following levels:

 - Red: Severe threat or risk